UKCloud/documentation/articles/other/other-ref-high-availability.md

 In UKCloud for Microsoft Azure, you can use availability sets to spread VMs across multiple fault domains and update domains.
 In the event of downtime in one domain due to a hardware failure or planned maintenance, VMs in the affected domain are restarted in another domain.
 For more information, see [Providing high availability](https://docs.microsoft.com/en-us/azure-stack/operator/azure-stack-overview?view=azs-1908#providing-high-availability).

 A load balancer spreads incoming requests across multiple VMs, helping with scale and availability.
-For more information, see [*How to create a load balancer using the UKCloud Azure Stack portal*](../azure/azs-how-create-load-balancer.md).
+For more information, see [*How to create a load balancer using the UKCloud Azure Stack Hub portal*](../azure/azs-how-create-load-balancer.md).

 With Azure Site Recovery, you can replicate a VM to a different region for disaster recovery.
-For more information, see [*How to deploy an Azure Site Recovery template to Azure Stack using PowerShell*](../azure/azs-how-deploy-asr-template-powershell.md).
+For more information, see [*How to deploy an Azure Site Recovery template to Azure Stack Hub using PowerShell*](../azure/azs-how-deploy-asr-template-powershell.md).

 Use SQL Always On to ensure the availability of SQL server.
-For more information, see [*How to deploy an SQL template to Azure Stack using PowerShell*](../azure/azs-how-deploy-sql-template-powershell.md).
+For more information, see [*How to deploy an SQL template to Azure Stack Hub using PowerShell*](../azure/azs-how-deploy-sql-template-powershell.md).

 ### UKCloud for OpenShift